ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/content-as-data/data-client.md

 To get access to [**Collections**](/docs/content-as-data/collections/), you can use `getContentByCollection` and pass the collection name as the first argument.

-Below is an example of using a collection to generate the navigation items for a header menu:
+Below is an example of using a collection to generate the navigation items for a header menu, using a custom frontmatter to define the **order**:

 ```js
 import { getContentByCollection } from "@greenwood/cli/src/data/client.js";